-3 Clearly, $P(Y = y \mid do(X = x))$ is equivalent to $P(Y_x = y)$.
+3Clearly, P(Y = y | do(X = x)) is equivalent to $P(Y_x = y)$.
 This is what we normally assess in a controlled experiment, with X randomized, in which the distribution of Y is estimated for each level x of X.

-4 These notational clues should be useful for detecting inadequate definitions of causal concepts; any definition of confounding, randomization, or instrumental variables that is cast in standard probability expressions, void of graphs, counterfactual subscripts or do() operators, can safely be discarded as inadequate.
+4These notational clues should be useful for detecting inadequate definitions of causal concepts; any definition of confounding, randomization, or instrumental variables that is cast in standard probability expressions, void of graphs, counterfactual subscripts or do() operators, can safely be discarded as inadequate.

-5 A more comprehensive account of the history of SEM and its causal interpretations is given in Pearl (1998).
-Pearl (2009a:368-74) further devotes a whole section of his book Causality to advise SEM students on the causal reading of SEM and how to defend it against the skeptics.
+$^{{}^{5}\}text{A}$ more comprehensive account of the history of SEM and its causal interpretations is given in Pearl (1998).
+Pearl (2009a, pp. 368-74) further devotes a whole section of his book Causality to advise SEM students on the causal reading of SEM and how do defend it against the skeptics.